 2009 is the year when Voss turns tropical.
 The sun is shining every day during the whole festival and all competitions, except the kiting competition, are held as planned.
 The new multisport competition “Horgi Ned” (Lønahorgi Down), which is an untraditional version of a triathlon, is well received among athletes and media.
 LG Electronics does not extend their contract, and One Call, Fri Flyt, Bula, Nissan and Olden are the main sponsors for the event.
 Gaute Haaversen takes the job as a booking manager and Q-Tip, Datarock and The Aggrolites make happy people even happier.

-This year Ekstremsportveko reaches new hights in number of athletes and festival participants.
-Lack of snow and a land slide at Nebbet creates some challenges for the organizing committee prior to the event.
+This year Ekstremsportveko reaches new heights in numbers of athletes and festival participants.
+Lack of snow and a landslide at Nebbet creates some challenges for the organizing committee prior to the event.
 However, challenges are made to be solved and solutions are made for both BASE jumping and the river activities.
-Vivi Sponland decides to move on to new challenges after this year´s event, and people gather in the festival tent to cheerish her remarkable job in the Veko administration.
+Vivi Sponland decides to move on to new challenges after this year´s event, and people gather in the festival tent to cherish her remarkable job in the Veko administration.
 Olden does not extend their contract and Nissan, Fri Flyt, Bula and One Call are the main sponsors for the event.
 We reunite with Dumdum Boys and the atmosphere in the festival is electric.
 The skilled and lovely Pernille Olafsen takes over Vivi´s job.

 2012 was the year Ekstremsportveko celebrated its 15 years of existence and to everybody’s sorrow, it had its first fatal accident.
 It has been a special edition of the festival, as it started off with a kayaker missing in the river the day before the opening of Ekstremsportveko and on Wednesday the 27th of June, the professional skydiver, Jonathan Tagle, died in an accident mountain flying with his friends.
 We will always remember the lost ones and encourage everyone to play safe.
 Said that, Ekstremsportveko 2012 with its sad happenings gave the week a special atmosphere filled with caring, love and celebration of life.
 After last year’s rainy week, the sun was shining almost the whole week this year, and the snow still covered the mountains!
 This led to a successful Horgi Ned competition and the Freeride was back on track!
 New stuff on the program was skateboarding and flying in the wind tunnel.
 The festival program offered a vast variety of things to do for kids, teens and adults to everybody’s joy.
 Bula, Kari Traa and One Call are still sponsoring Ekstremsportveko.
 Once again the music festival of Ekstremsportveko hit hard, and legends like Raga Rockers, De La Soul and Wu Legends made the tent hot and steamy!
 After 5 dedicating years, the big boss, Margrethe Alm, took her last Veko dance on stage, in front of a cheering crowd leaving the challenge of running Ekstremsportveko to the new boss, Sofie Torlei Olsen.